Simon B. Elliott State Park

 Contact the park office for additional information and availability.

 Rustic Cabins: Six rustic cabins, of CCC origin, are available for rent.
 Minimal furnishings include: single bunk beds, chairs, table, a gas stove, refrigerator, gas heaters, electric lights and fireplace.
-The cabins are open from the second Friday in April to late December.
+The cabins are open from the second Friday in April to mid December.

 Explore the cabin map.